gidpfeffer/UIUC-Cloud-Computing/Part2/week4/notes.md

 An alternative approach uses an update API.
 On a write, you send updates to other processes that also have the page.
 This is generally not as good of an approach as the anvalidate approach.

 ## Sensor Networks

+Boards are comprised of CPU's, RAM, and busses generally.
+Sensors can be plugged into the boards and prorgams can be run on them.

+TinyOS is an OS designed for sensors.
+It uses a reactive mode which allows processes to sleep until they get a reaction.